peque-studio/StoryBread/README.md

 ## Current Tech Stack

-Might change in the future, as we develop the project.
+Might change in the future as we develop the project.

 Frontend/middle-end: